Officials break ground at Mobile County Soccer Complex - Lagniappe Mobile

 “Good government always brings out good debate, and we’ve certainly had a good debate on this project.
 However, I like the way this is going, and to Commissioner Hudson, who has never lost her vision and never lost her drive, I say congratulations on this complex.
 You’ve earned it,” Carl said.
 “Any investment we can make into our children is well worth every dollar we spend.”

-Several members of the Mobile City Council were also on hand to celebrate the groundbreaking along with Mayor Sandy Stimpson, who said the city of Mobile and Mobile County have needed additional public recreational facilities for some time and could still use more.
+Several members of the Mobile City Council were also on hand to celebrate the groundbreaking along with Mayor Sandy Stimpson, who said the city and the county have both needed additional public recreational facilities for some time and could still use more.

-“It’s not just an investment in our children, it’s in the whole community, and this comes at a time when the City Council will be spending more money from our CIP program on our parks and recreation facilities than at any time in the history of the city,” Stimpson said.
+“It’s not just an investment in our children, it’s in the whole community, and this comes at a time when the City Council will be spending more money from our [Capital Improvement Plan] on our parks and recreation facilities than at any time in the history of the city,” Stimpson said.
 “We’ve been behind, and it’s time to catch up.
 I feel like this is a great start in that direction.”

 Part of the discussion surrounding Hudson’s proposal to build a tournament-quality soccer complex over the years has been whether the county would be too little, too late.
 There are already existing complexes in Foley, Daphne and Orange Beach attracting large tournaments.

-He is also the father of a young soccer player and his family regularly travels to soccer tournaments.

-At those events, Dungan said it’s not uncommon to see cars from three to five surrounding states — each representing a family that needs gas, food and a place to stay.
+Dungan is also the father of a young soccer player and his family regularly travels to soccer tournaments.
+He said, at those events, it’s not uncommon to see hundreds of cars from three to five surrounding states — each representing a family that needs gas, food and a place to stay.

 This page is available to subscribers.
 Click here to sign in or get access.